 Now that the raucous created by the Apple October Special Event has dissipated, the question lingering in the air is that – did Apple announce a worthy iPhone upgrade?
 Are the new features of the iPhone 4S good enough to position the iPhone 4 back on top of the league of Android heavyweights?
 How does it compare with advanced Android phones currently available in the market like the Droid Bionic, the recently announced LG Optimus LTE and of course, Samsung Galaxy S II?

 Since I’m currently using both the Samsung Galaxy S II and iPhone 4 now, I can courageously say that in all aspects, the iPhone is no match against the Galaxy S II.
 Does the iPhone 4S stand a chance against Samsung’s current flagship smartphone?
 Let’s drill down into the specifics.

 iPhone 4S – A First Look at What It Has to Offer

 Thankfully, during the Apple October Special Event, Apple was very clear on what part of the iPhone 4 hardware was changed and incorporated into the iPhone 4S.
 The tech industry has been anticipating this and it was the subject of many rumors and speculations prior to the event.
-So, does iPhone 4S has the kind of hardware needed to compete against the Samsung Galaxy S II?
+So, does iPhone 4S have the kind of hardware needed to compete against the Samsung Galaxy S II?

 The iPhone 4S features Apple’s latest A5 chip but unfortunately, Apple decided to remain vague about this processor’s true processing speed.
 Compare this with what we know about the Galaxy S II which is a clear dual-core 1.2GHz Exynos processors.
 Although not really the fastest among the current crop of Android smartphone processors, it is still faster compared to other Android smartphones and even the iPhone 4.